kyma-project/community/concepts/modularization/README.md

     - create module template - and deploy it in the integration environment
     - test with lifecycle-manager (integration flow: `kyma deploy` installs lifecycle-manager) - optional it is also tested in the second
   - merge the PR
-- PR to kyma-modules internal repository with module template (one file per channel) - this is new file or changed version in the existing module template.
+- PR to kyma-modules internal repository with module template (one file per channel) - this is a new file or changed version in the existing module template.
 This step can be the last one in the pipeline before (continuous delivery option or explicit for manual releases)
 - Submission pipeline executed on PR to kyma-modules - checking mainly syntax correctness no functional correctness, it is common for all modules
   - smoke tests for module template (we don't run any module specific tests here)
   - smoke upgrade test (upgrade from version currently available in the channel)